brycecherry75/AdvancedAnalogWrite/README.md

 Ability to stop and resume micros()/millis()/delay() to avoid conflict with these functions

 Readback of current PWM value

+Reset of counter which can be useful for controlling a dual modulus prescaler

 USAGE:
 init(pin, BitDepth, mode, polarity): Initialize PWM on a certain pin and if set for external clocking, set the external clock input pin as an input and enable its pullup